simp/simp-doc/docs/user_guide/HOWTO.rst

 SIMP HOWTO Guides
 =================

-This chapter provides guidance on configuration various common capabilities in the SIMP system.
+This chapter provides guidance on configuration of various common capabilities in the SIMP system.

 .. toctree::